The Ultimate Bike Tour of Japan

 Explore the intriguing city of Kyoto by bicycle, a place consistently highly rated by visitors.
 Cycle beyond Kyoto to another ancient capital, Nara, before riding on to Mount Yoshino, a mountain ...

 Self-guided cycle tour of Kyoto to the coast

-Bike tour the heritage rich areas of Kyoto, Nara, Yoshino and Mount Koya on this iconic cycle tour of Japan, that balances the independence of self guided bicycle touring and the seamless plannin...
+Bike the heritage rich areas of Kyoto, Nara, Yoshino and Mount Koya on this iconic cycle tour of Japan, that balances the independence of self guided bicycle touring and the seamless plann...

 If you've caught the bug for pioneering travel to remote locations have a look at the tours below to see what exciting destinations are available with Grasshopper Adventures.
 Traverse Nepal via the ancient Tibetan trade routes, or lose yourself in the wonders of Mongolia before venturing out to explore the great steppe.
 How about riding through the beautifully remote wild lands of Uzbekistan?